ryankinal/campaignnotes/koi-clan/notes.md

 	* Long forked black beard
 	* Olive-colored skin
 * Tsuru steps up "What is the meaning of this?"
-	* "Is not worry, is old friend.
-Al-Hazim is here to say goodbye."
+	* "Is not worry, is old friend. al-Hazeem is here to say goodbye."
 	* Clearly a gaijin (foreigner)
 * Kasumi casts a spell to learn stuff about him
 	* Mood is "concerned"